Monkee-Boy/mbGuides/general/migrations.md

 * Add the Capistrano generator to the site.
   * Set the site's domain to the current site's domain.
 * Deploy the site.
-* Edit your hostfile to make sure that the dev site shows up on your machine
+* Edit your hostfile to make sure that the dev site shows up on your machine.
   * 198.58.101.143 dev.[siteURL]
 * SSH into deploy@habitat.monkee-boy.com.
 * CD into the project directory.
-* CD into `dev/public.html`.
+* Run `cd dev/public.html`
 * Run `wp search-replace ‘[produrl]’ ‘[devurl]' --all-tables`